noahbkim/csgopp/README.md

                 // This is discrete, primitive(ish) value that was updated const EntityDatum& datum = entity->type->prioritized.at(index);

-                // Check if it's within the bounds of the m_iWeaponPurchasesThisRound object (> is overloaded) if (this->weapon_purchases_accessor > datum)
+                // Check if it's within the bounds of the m_iWeaponPurchasesThisRound objective (> is overloaded) if (this->weapon_purchases_accessor > datum)
                 {
                     const User* user = client.users().at_index(entity->id);